-The FDOT began implementing roadway improvements in 1991 through routine maintenance activities responding to revised design standards based on the Federal Highway Administration's Highway (FHWA) Design Handbook for Older Drivers and Pedestrians.
+The FDOT began implementing roadway improvements in 1991 through routine maintenance activities responding to revised design standards based on the Federal Highway Administration's Highway (FHWA) Handbook for Designing Roadways for the Aging Population (June 2014).

 These roadway improvements were installed on our State Highway System and are now part of the state's standards.
 These improvements fall under the following areas:

 (6-inch wide pavement markings, lighting, reflective pavement markers, and larger lettering on guide signs)

 - Improving pedestrian features

 (advance guide signs, advance stop, warning, and yield signs)

 You can find specific information and links to the standards and guidelines for the roadway improvements that have been implemented on the State Highway System to benefit aging road users on the FDOT website.

 Read the article about this important initiative in the Public Roads magazine titled A Golden Opportunity to Make Travel More Golden.

 Other improvements that can help improve safety are roundabouts which are circular intersections with no traffic signal, where vehicles flow around a center island.
 Sometimes called the safest form of traffic control in the world, roundabouts are also some of the most attractive features in modern roadway design.
 While roundabouts help eliminate a number of safety problems, they can be confusing for drivers.
 FDOT has developed the following educational materials to help safely navigate roundabouts: